 MTHFR Seeking Health Optimal Prenatal

 This prenatal was created by one of the world’s MTHFR experts, Dr. Ben Lynch.
 It contains methylfolate and folinic acid, which are especially great for women who can’t process folic acid or even folate.
 It also contains methylcobalamin and adenosylcobalamin, absorbable forms of B12 for those with the MTHFR defects.
 This prenatal is also very high in all vitamins and minerals and even includes some helpful foods and herbs.

 The biggest problem with this prenatal is that it doesn’t contain any iron—add Megafood Blood Builder or Liver Pills for iron.
 And because it’s not food based, it may be harder for the body to absorb all of its nutrients.
 Find them here.

 MTHFR Prenatal: Thorne Research

 As shown above, this prenatal blend includes methylated folate instead of folic acid.
-It also contains a lot of iron which can be irritating for some moms and contains significantly less vitamin B6 than the label states.
+It also contains a lot of iron, which can be irritating for some moms and contains significantly less vitamin B6 than the label states.
 And according to Lab Door’s research, it contains 99 percent less vitamin B6 as is stated on the label, so an additional B supplement may be needed.
 Find it here.

 MTHFR Prenatals: Zahler Prenatal + DHA